brian-jarvis/prometheus-ocp/README.md

   # execute the installation
   ansible-playbook -i [Inventory Path] ./config.yml
 ```
-## Grafana storage
-Before running the installation create a `PersistentVolume` that meets the following requirements:
-  + Has a storage class named the same as the value of `{{ cluster_prometheus_grafana_serviceAccount }}-app-monitor` variable.  "app-grafana-app-monitor" by default.
-  + Has a size of 1Gi

-Set `cluster_prometheus_grafana_storage_type=pvc` in your inventory file.

-## Prometheus and Alertmanager storage
+## Prometheus, Alertmanager, and Grafana storage
-The following variables are available to set storage for Prometheus and Alertmanager.
+The following variables are available to set storage for Prometheus, Alertmanager, and Grafana.
 Create appropriate persistent volumes to match.

 ```
 cluster_prometheus_storage_enabled: false